 Do I need to notify Companies House of a share transfer?

 Companies House should be informed of any share transfers on the next Confirmation Statement (Companies House form CS01).
 Quality Company Formations provides a Confirmation Statement Service at a cost of £34.99 plus VAT.
 This service can also be purchased by existing customers from the Shop area within our Online Customer Portal.

 There is no need to provide Companies House with a copy of any stock transfer form.
 However, the director should update the company’s statutory register of shareholders to record the details of the share transfer.
 A copy of the stock transfer form, along with any resolutions and copies of share certificates relating to the transfer, must also be kept with the company’s statutory registers.

 Do I need to inform HMRC and pay stamp duty?

-- If the share transfer value exceeds £1,000, and is not otherwise exempt of stamp duty, the transferee or new shareholder, will have to pay stamp duty at the rate of 0.5% of the sale value.In this circumstance, the completed and signed stock transfer form together with the existing share certificate, should be delivered to HMRC’s stamp duty office (in Birmingham) for stamping within 30 days of the date of the transfer.
-HMRC can be paid by BACS transfer, online or by cheque.
-The stock transfer form and share certificate, should be accompanied by a covering letter.
-If payment is made online or by BACS transfer, you should provide the payment reference, and the amount and date paid.
+- If the share transfer value exceeds £1,000 and is not otherwise exempt of stamp duty, the transferee (new shareholder) will have to pay stamp duty to HMRC at the rate of 0.5% of the sale value.In this circumstance, the completed and signed stock transfer form should be delivered to HMRC’s stamp duty office (in Birmingham) for stamping within 30 days of the date of the transfer.
+The form should be accompanied by the existing share certificate and a covering letter.

+Stamp duty on shares can be paid to HMRC by BACS transfer, online, or by cheque.
+If payment is made online or by BACS transfer, you should provide the payment reference and the amount and date paid.